Clinical Studies and Research

 The patient cohorts of the two pivotal trials (Bristow et al. and Ueland et al.) can be evaluated based on menopausal status.
 The data showed that 91% (69/76) of cancers in pre-menopausal and 98% (173/177) of cancer in post-menopausal were detectable with OVA1 (MIA) with Clinical Impression.
-Here is the break down:
+See chart for the break down.

 Predicted Impact on Referral Rates

 Bristow, et al. also evaluated the referral rate of using different modalities of pre-surgical pelvic mass risk assessment.
 The study demonstrated that use of OVA1 (MIA) was associated with referral patterns comparable to actual clinical practice and with higher sensitivity for malignancy than any individual option12.
 OVA1 (MIA) has a 56% referral rate while other options have a 60% referral rate.